 The Agreement of Sale should also specify in writing all agreements about items such as light fixtures, drapery rods, washers, dryers, refrigerators, etc., which are not permanently attached to the house.

 2. Mortgage Application

-A copy of the Bryn Mawr College Mortgage Plan can be obtained from the Treasurer's Office (and here).
+A copy of the Bryn Mawr College Mortgage Plan can be obtained from the web page of the Chief Administrative Officer.
 It lists the terms and conditions of the Plan and the procedures to be followed in applying for the mortgage.
 The application form is available from the webpage of the Chief Administrative Officer and should be completed and returned to that office.

 3. Approval of Mortgage

 After the mortgage is approved, you will receive a “loan commitment letter” from the College, stating the mortgage amount, interest rate and length of the loan.
 It will also advise whatever you will need to bring to settlement in the way of documents and payment of interest.